whitegunrose/whitegunrose/README.md

 - 👨🏻‍🎓 New to GitHub and LeetCode
 - 💻 Past experince with Java, JavaScript, Python, and C++
 - 🔎 Looking for beginner-friendly open-source projects
-- 🎓 Student as UC Santa Barbara
+- 🎓 Student at UC Santa Barbara

 -----
 <div align=center id=stats>